operand/agency/README.md

     ...
 ```

-This is an example of an access control policy.
-Access control policies are used
+Access control policies are used to control what actions can be invoked by other
-to control what actions can be invoked by other operators.
+operators.

 The access policy can currently be one of three values: